Calandrinon/Computer-Networks-Labs/Lab-3/2-number-guess-udp/README.md

 # Number guess problem
-A client server implementation in python for the number guess problem from lab 2, but this time with UDP sockets.
+A client server implementation in C for the number guess problem from lab 2, but this time with UDP sockets.

 > The server chooses a random number.